 My points were due to expire shortly after the most recent offence was committed.
 Will the Court take this into account?

-In theory, no. However, if the appropriate exceptional hardship submission is put forward, most Courts will take into account the dates of the offences when considering whether or not to exercise discretion.
+In theory, no. However, if the appropriate exceptional hardship submission is put forward, most Courts will take on board the dates of the offences when considering whether to exercise discretion.
 The Court needs to consider the complete history as well as the implications.
 What emphasis the Court puts on that information is entirely discretionary.

-Although you would still be subject to a totting up ban when reaching 12 points, your licence is also revoked for reaching 6 penalty points within the first 2 years of passing your first full driving test.
+Although new drivers would still be subject to a totting up ban when reaching 12 penalty points, additionally the licence is also revoked for reaching 6 penalty points within the first 2 years of passing the driving test.
 Consequently, in extreme circumstances, a new driver could both be banned under the totting up system and have their licence revoked, meaning that once the ban is served, they would still have to take the test again.